 - I’ve learned that I can happily wade into deep waters and return to the shallow whenever I want and that it’s always up to me to do so.

 - I am disorganized and this totally drives me crazy.
 I am not sure if I have attention deficient disorder or not but the truth is that I do have many passions.
 Many, many, many passions.
 Coffee.
 Plants.
 Nature.
 Poetry.
 Helping people.
 Teaching.
 Spiritual practices.
 Meditation.
-I love my passions but I hate how I can’t focus and stick to one thing, especially here in Abundant Mama Land, where I have great skills to lead and teach and coach women but my message is often SO all over the place, just like my brain.
-Too many intentions, too little time.
+I love my passions but for a long time I couldn’t stand how I couldn’t focus and stick to one thing, especially here in Abundant Mama Land, where I have great skills to teach and coach women and proven stories that my coaching changes lives.
+But, I’m often too busy with too many intentions to really drive that message home.
+I’m learning, though, that most of my ideal clients have the SAME focus issue so it’s always a good match.
+I am beginning to see my multi-passionate way is strength not a downfall.
+Thank goodness for my enoughness work.

 - I love to read.
 I am obsessed with reading and books and words.
 But I read and consume more than I’m creating and I hope to change that this year in a big, big way.
 I’ve promised myself to DO more (write more especially) this year as a way to offset this desire to get out of my head and just TAKE ACTION, follow through and DO.

 - I’m not a great homemaker or home designer.
 I really wish I could look at a room and see what could make it beautiful or stylish or transform a space into something lovely.
 I have zero skills to do this and, thus, I keep finding myself frustrated by how boring my home is or how incomplete it is.
-I know enough that it’s not good enough.
-But I have no idea how to fix it.
-This also shows up, more recently, in my disinterest in having people over.
+I often feel like that is not good enough.
+I’ve come a long way in working on this.

 - I’m exactly what bothers me about my fiery daughter.
 Headstrong.
 Has to be right.
 Knows everything.
 Which is why I practice, practice, practice the work of letting go and trusting — so that I’ll not be the sandpaper to her ideas and passions.